jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 In this paper, we test whether there is additional room for a stochastic component on top of this smooth dynamical evolution.
 We model late-time fluctuations in \(\Omega_\Lambda\) as an Ornstein-Uhlenbeck (OU) process, with a quasi-normal mode (QNM) extension.
 Using the public DESI DR2 BAO data, we perform a Maximum Likelihood Estimation (MLE) to constrain the amplitude \(\sigma_X\) of these fluctuations, assuming the CPL background is fixed to the best-fit values.

+**We clarify that while the standard DESI DR2 BAO analysis constrains the homogeneous isotropic background metric (preserving spatial symmetries), our stochastic framework models the formal breaking of global time-translation invariance inherent to all expanding FLRW spacetimes.
+Because the expanding background lacks a timelike Killing vector (L_ξ g_μν ≠ 0 for ξ^μ = (1,0,0,0) when ȧ ≠ 0),
+energy conservation via Noether's theorem is globally broken.
+This non-conservation provides the theoretical opening for late-time vacuum fluctuations.
+Our Ornstein-Uhlenbeck process treats δΩ_Λ(x) not as a modification of the background spatial symmetries, but as a stochastic perturbation fueled by this cosmic time-asymmetry, testing whether the vacuum exhibits measurable variance as it is dragged along the cosmic expansion.**

 We find that the MLE drives the stochastic amplitude to the numerical floor: \(\sigma_X \to 0\) and \(\omega_R \to 0\).
 The data are fully consistent with a smooth CPL evolution plus instrumental noise; no stochastic component is required.
 This result places a phenomenological upper limit on the amplitude of such fluctuations: \(\sigma_X < 1.5 \times 10^{-4}\) (95% CL).

 We caution that this result is subject to degeneracies between the stochastic component and the CPL parameters, which cannot be fully resolved with only 7 BAO bins.
 The primary contribution of this work is a validated analysis pipeline and a benchmark for future analyses with the \(>20\) bins of Euclid DR1 (expected H2 2026).